MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-4-test-the-interact-store-and-forward-end-to-end-scenario.md

 ---
 description: "Learn more about: Step 4: Test the InterAct Store and Forward End-to-End Scenario"
-title: "Step 4: Test the InterAct Store and Forward End-to-End Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 4: Test the InterAct Store and Forward End-to-End Scenario" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 49498949-9ac6-4464-a796-7d3759f0d195
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 4: Test the InterAct Store and Forward End-to-End Scenario
 Before you begin the steps in this section, you must complete [Step 3D: Add an INTERACT Send Port for the InterAct Store and Forward Scenario](../../adapters-and-accelerators/fileact-interact/step-3d-add-an-interact-send-port-for-the-interact-store-and-forward-scenario.md).